 A high water bill with no visible leak is the worst.
 But the reality is that these types of leaks can pop up from time to time.

-Turn off all water appliances and faucets in your home or property and check the water meter.
-If the meter is still moving, this can indicate a leak.
+Turn off all water appliances and check your water meter.
+If it continues to move, there’s likely a leak.

 Below, we listed some ways that our smart meter can help detect leaks before they lead to costly consequences: